itaymigdal/some-scripts/README.md

 for PE files calculates for each section.

+### Extract_Syscalls.py

+Extract SSNs from ntdll.dll file.

 ### Find-String.ps1

 Find specific string in files.
-Supply string to search and base path, the script will search string occurances recursively in all files, and will print where it was found.
+Supply string to search and base path, the script will search string occurrences recursively in all files, and will print where it was found.
 Usage example:
 .\Find-String.ps1 -string password -path C:\Users\Owner\Desktop

+### frida-tree-patch-sleep.py

+Patch the lowest sleep function - NtDelayExecution, of a whole process tree.

 ### FTP_Bruter.py